sdtemple/isweep/workflow/roi/README.md

 ## Second pipeline in data analysis:

-#### Run this pipeline after the `workflow/scan/` pipeline.
+#### Run after the `workflow/scan/` pipeline.

 You should review the files:
 - `roi.tsv` from your selection scan
+    - You may wish to copy/rename this file and make some of the following suggestions.
-    - You can rename the hit* to loci names if you know some
+    - You can rename the hit* to loci names if you know some.
+    - You can set values under column `ALPHA` to choose your one minus the confidence level.
+    - You can use a different sweep model (column `MODEL`):
+        - Default 'a' for additive
+        - 'm' for multiplicative
+        - 'd' for dominance
+        - 'r' for recessive
 - `plots/`
     - Check if there are lots of recombination hotspot
     - Check if there is low marker density
         - ibd-ends.jar should address this
         - Read the paper about how sparsity could affect results

-The pipeline uses hap-ibd.jar.
+The pipeline uses `hap-ibd.jar`.
 You can use different IBD segment detection methods if you wish.

 In this case, refer to the scripts in `rules/` for how to run the commands with different IBD segment methods.